Convention and Competition

 When arriving at the venue students should report to the ballroom assigned for their warm up.
 Individual students do not need to check in at the registration desk.
 Any registration issues should be handled by teachers.

 A limited number of observer bands will be available for purchase at the event for $40.
-Bands will not be for sale in advance this year.
+Bands will not be for sale in advance.

 All students are eligible for scholarships!
 Faculty will select students to receive full and partial scholarships to Encore Extreme and Encore DCS competitions.
 These awards will be announced at the Closing Show and Awards on Sunday.